Epiphyllum oxypetalum

 - Flower Description:

-- Huge, showy, white flowers with fragrant blooms.
+- Huge, showy, white flowers with fragrant blooms with 25 to 30 petals.
 The sepals may be yellowish or pinkish.
 They grow on long floral tubes that emerge from the cladode margins.
-They bloom annually for only one night, each flower lasting a few hours.
+They bloom at night annually, each flower lasting a few hours.

 -